Model Selection & Cost Management: Choosing the Right Model and Controlling Spend#

 { "effortLevel": "medium" }

-Lower effort = fewer thinking tokens = lower cost and faster response.
+Lower effort means fewer thinking tokens, fewer tool calls, and terser output – lower cost and faster response.
 A medium effort Opus session can cost significantly less than high while still outperforming Sonnet on reasoning tasks.

 Extended Context#